Rhett Davies

 Rhett Davies (born 1949 in London) is an English record producer and engineer.

-Davies' father was trumpet player Ray Davies (no relation to Ray Davies of The Kinks).
-Davies became a studio engineer at Island Records studios in the early 1970s, and his first session was the recording for Brian Eno's album Taking Tiger Mountain (By Strategy) (1974).
-Davies and Eno worked together on several further projects and made innovations in studio recording techniques, especially regarding tape loops and drum machines.
-He produced many artists of the 1970s and 1980s, but largely retired from production work in the 1990s although he continued to work with Bryan Ferry, for example on Dylanesque (2007), Olympia (co-producer, 2010) and Avonmore (2014).
+Davies' father was the trumpet player Ray Davies.
+Davies became a studio engineer at Island Records in the early 1970s.
+One of his first recording sessions was for Brian Eno's 1974 album Taking Tiger Mountain (By Strategy).
+Davies and Eno worked together on several subsequent projects and made innovations in studio recording techniques, especially regarding tape loops and drum machines.
+He produced for many artists of the 1970s and 1980s, and largely retired from production work in the 1990s, although he worked with Bryan Ferry on albums from 1999 to 2018 (As Time Goes By, Dylanesque, Olympia, Avonmore and Bitter-Sweet).

 Credits

 Davies produced and/or engineered the following albums: